 Sprains and strains are a common cause of neck and back pain.
 If you’ve ever felt the pain of straining your back, you know that it can severely limit your daily activities.
-Unfortunately, most of us will experience this type of pain at some point in our lives; aside from headaches, back pain from these types of injuries are the among most common ailment doctors see.
+Unfortunately, most of us will experience this type of pain at some point in our lives; back pain from these types of injuries are the among most common ailment physicians see.

 Sprains vs. Strains: What’s the Difference?

 Sprains and strains often get lumped together in discussions about back pain causes, but are they the same thing?
 In a word, no. The two injuries are similar in nature, but affect different tissues in the back.
 Tendons attach muscle to bones, and ligaments attach bones to other bones.
 Back strains are injuries in which the muscles or tendons (the tough bands of tissue that hold your muscles to your bones) in your back are injured.
 Back sprains, on the other hand, involve your ligaments, the bands of tissue that hold your joints together.
 If you sprain your back, it means that one of the ligaments in your back is torn or stretched past its normal range of motion.

 Although they are different injuries, the treatment plan for sprains and strains are likely to be identical.